32 Easy Bento Box Lunch Ideas For Kids To Relish Their Food

 13. Chicken pasta box

 Chicken and cheese go well with almost anything, and pasta is no exception.
 Lightly cook some pasta in oil and top it off with some grated cheese.
 This stays fresh for up to two days if you keep it refrigerated.
 When you’re packing your kid’s lunchbox, all you need to do is add the pasta, some cherry tomatoes, and maybe something crunchy.
 Crisps complement pasta really well as they add some texture.
-Peach slices will help make this a complete meal.
+Peach slices on the side will give your child several vitamins and minerals, making this a complete meal.

 14. Fruit parfait box

 While this is usually a dessert, it can be the centerpiece of a healthy meal with the right pairings.
 The key here is to use some high-protein flavored yogurt.
-Toss in some berry fruits, such as blueberries or raspberries, and serve alongside a small portion of chocolate chips and salty pretzels to make let your child experience a delicious roller coaster of flavors.
+Toss in some berry fruits, such as blueberries or raspberries, and serve alongside a small portion of chocolate chips and salty pretzels to let your child experience a delicious roller coaster of flavors.
+Though traditionally a dessert, fruit parfait with yogurt has many nutrients.
+Just 100g of this delightful dessert can offer 5.2g of protein and 1.3g of fiber!
+(16).

 15. Yogurt dip box

-Yogurt is a great healthy snack on its own, but it’s best complemented with other foods as a dip.
-You can add some salted pretzels and sour green apples to offset the yogurt’s sweetness (we recommend vanilla or cinnamon flavor).
-Strawberries, chocolate chips, and roasted rhubarbsiXBroad reddish or green leaf stems of a cultivated plant in the dock family that are often cooked with sugar are also great with this dish!
+Yogurt is a great healthy snack but best complemented with other foods, such as a dip.
+100g of nonfat Greek yogurt can give plenty of protein (10.2g), carbs (3.6g), and calcium (110g) (17).
+Add some salted pretzels and sour green apples to offset the yogurt’s sweetness (we recommend vanilla or cinnamon flavor).
+Strawberries, chocolate chips, and roasted rhubarbsiBroad reddish or green leaf stems of a cultivated plant in the dock family that are often cooked with sugar are also great with this dish!

 16. Chicken club sandwich box

-A chicken sandwich is probably one of the most versatile sandwiches out there, and it is easy to prepare and eat.
+Chicken sandwiches are probably one of the most versatile sandwich recipes for kids out there, and they are easy to prepare and eat.
 Some grilled chicken paired with mayonnaise and cheese is a great meal in itself, but we recommend you add some carrot sticks and peanut butter as a nice side dish.
 To finish it off, you can include some berries or grapes to add an element of sweetness, elevating the presentation and making it a well-rounded meal.

 17. Mac and cheese box

-Macaroni and cheese is an all-American classic dish that can be had at any meal.
-You can add some chicken nuggets or diced hotdogs to add some protein in there and make it a filling and healthy meal.
-This is best served with some crisps and fruits on the side to hit all the flavor profiles you would expect from a full meal.
+Macaroni and cheese is an all-American classic dish you can have at any meal.
+Add some chicken nuggets or diced hotdogs to add protein and make it a filling and healthy meal.
+A 100g mac and cheese box mix with cheese sauce can offer 6.6g of protein, 23.1g of carbs, and other nutrients (18).
+The dish is best served with some crisps and fruits on the side to hit all the flavor profiles you would expect from a full meal.

 Hummus wrap bento box lunch ideas